ChijiokeOkorji/checkout-v4-guide/README.md

 ```

 ### 3. Retrieve Pre-encrypted Encryption Key
 This returns an encryption key that has already been encrypted with the server's static public key (normally you would manually encrypt your own encryption key with the public server's public key).
-This is just for illustration, and in production environments, this endpoint would not exist.
+This is just to allow quick demonstration, and in production environments, this endpoint would not exist.
 ```
 curl --location 'https://flw-checkout.vercel.app/api/v1/encrypted-encryption-key' \
 --header 'Authorization: Bearer {{ACCESS_TOKEN}}'